 I’m not sure when I first heard about the passeggiata — a sort of ritualized stroll which takes place along the coasts and in the town squares of many Italian villages.
 I’m a fan of walking customs around the world, such as competitive pedestrianism, forest bathing, rambles, and walkabouts — so, of course, the passeggiata is right up my alley (I also like alleys in large part because they’re great places to walk).

-When I first moved to Los Angeles, I stayed in a Sicilian household and a few of my acquaintances here are italoamericani but in 18 years of living here, I’ve yet to hear any Angeleno speak of the passeggiata.
+When I first moved to Los Angeles, I stayed in a Sicilian household and a few of my acquaintances here are italoamericani but even most Italian Angelenos ultimately buy into the myths about cars being the only way to go anywhere in Los Angeles and in eighteen years of living here, I’ve never heard any Angeleno (Italian or otherwise) speak of the passeggiata.
 According to the 2010 census, there were 1,496,669 Italians living in California.
 According to the 2000 website, there were then 568,000 self-identified Italians living in Metro Los Angeles, making it the fourth largest population of Italians after New York City, Philadelphia, Boston, and Chicago — cities which all have at least one “Little Italy” (although Philadelphia’s is known as Italian Market).
 Los Angeles, inevitably, used to have a Little Italy, which existed in what’s now Chinatown and Lincoln Heights but by the 1930s began to dilute as Italians moved into the San Gabriel Valley, the San Fernando Valley, and elsewhere.
 Today there are still substantial Italian populations in San Pedro, West Hills, and Rancho Dominguez, and communities of the San Gabriel and San Fernando valleys host smatterings of Italian restaurants and markets but one has to turn one’s gaze to San Diego to find a still-vibrant Little Italy in Southern California.

 Did Italian-Angelenos in Little Italy ever passeggiano?
 Does it happen in North Beach, San Diego’s Little Italy, or San Pedro?
 I turned to the California Digital Newspaper Collection, a digital repository of newspapers from 1846 – the present and found only a single use of the word, in a travel piece about visiting Italy written for the Santa Cruz Sentinel in 1982.
 Searching for websites written in Italian about Los Angeles turns up a couple of pieces about the Hollywood Walk of Fame (aka the “passeggiata hollywoodiana della celebrità”) and the Venice Beach Boardwalk.

-The rest of the county’s coast is taken by Los Angeles’s neighbors Malibu, Topanga, Santa Monica, El Segundo, Manhattan Beach, Hermosa Beach, Redondo Beach, Torrance, Palos Verdes Estates, Rancho Palos Verdes.
+The rest of the county’s coast is taken by Los Angeles’s neighbors Malibu, Topanga, Santa Monica, El Segundo, Manhattan Beach, Hermosa Beach, Redondo Beach, Torrance, Palos Verdes Estates, and Rancho Palos Verdes.
 Some, like the Beach Cities, seem ideally positioned to host their own passeggiate.
-Others, like the communities of the Palos Verdes Peninsula, seem too sparse, suburban, and thus hopelessly automobile-dependent, to produce much interest in walking anywhere.
+Others, like the communities of the Palos Verdes Peninsula, seem too sparsely populated, too suburban, and thus too hopelessly automobile-dependent, to generate sufficient interest in walking anywhere.
 Long Beach is probably large enough to host several, including its beachfront neighborhood Naples, which like Venice takes at least some of its inspiration from Italy.

 At first glance, the Silver Lake Reservoir might not seem like a likely candidate for a passeggiata.
 The neighborhood’s titular “lake” had its banks paved in 1951.
-Although history records no fatal accidents, a decade earlier, an ugly protective fence was erected around its edge.
-Despite these improvements, though, there’s something pleasant about walking around water, even if it’s more like a giant off-limits swimming pool than an actual lake (just ask those who stroll around Los Feliz‘s off-limits Rowena Reservoir.
+A decade earlier, an ugly protective fence was erected around its perimeter.
+Despite these “improvements,” though, there’s still something pleasant about walking around water, even if it’s more like a giant off-limits swimming pool than an actual lake (just ask those who stroll around Los Feliz‘s off-limits Rowena Reservoir.
 In 1911 (an apparently more hopeful age), 2,000 eucalypti, many of which still stand, were planted along the banks.
-Two decades later, cypress trees were planted along the south dam — none of which remain.
+Two decades later, cypress trees were planted along the south dam — none of which remain today.

 It used to strike me as somewhat ridiculous that I would sometimes encounter friends along the reservoir who don’t live in the neighborhood.
 I ran into Kerri Anne at the dog park, who’d driven there from Jefferson Park.
 I ran into Tammy Jean at a nearby market, who then lived near Downtown, after she’d gone for a run there.
 My friend, Matt, who lives in Alhambra, still drives over for a walk around the reservoir nearly every time he gets his oil changed.
 All, I assume, drove to the park which makes me wonder, do Italians ever drive to the town square or shore for the passeggiata?
 I could be wrong but I doubt it.
 Maybe they ride their Lambrettas or Vespas to it, but anything bulkier and less stylish contradicts my conception of the event.